mdn/content/files/en-us/web/api/mediametadata/mediametadata/index.md

     - `album` {{optional_inline}}
       - : The name of the album, or collection, containing the media to be played.
 It defaults to the empty string (`""`).
     - `artist` {{optional_inline}}
-      - : The name of the artist, group, creator, etc. of the media to be played.
+      - : The name of the artist, group, or creator, of the media to be played.
 It defaults to the empty string (`""`).
     - `artwork` {{optional_inline}}
       - : An {{jsxref("Array")}} of objects that represent images associated with the playing media that defaults to be an empty array.
 The object structure is:
         - `src`